Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

     360 deny any any any count
 ```

-The new ACL employs a deny-by-default methodology and applies to specific sets of of IPs and subnets defined in multiple `object-group` lists like `NCN` or `NMN_K8S_SERVICE` shown above.
+The new ACL employs a deny-by-default methodology and applies to specific sets of of IP addresses and subnets defined in multiple `object-group` lists, like `NCN` or `NMN_K8S_SERVICE` shown above.
 The new ACL is applied on both the NMN `vlan 2` and the Managed node `pvlan` (502 by default).

-### Mountain Cabinet Node Access Controls
+### Mountain cabinet node access controls

 Mountain compute nodes are denied access to each other via new ACLs within the existing `nmn-hmn` ACL and are generated dynamically by CANU for all Mountain cabinets in the SLS configuration file.
 These ACLs are applied on CDU switches to most directly control traffic, but also on spine and leaf switches.

-### River Managed Node Access Controls
+### River managed node access controls

-To limit access of managed nodes on the NMN (UAN) from each other, Private VLAN was implemented on the NMN.
+To limit access of managed nodes on the NMN (UAN) from each other, private VLAN was implemented on the NMN.
 By default `vlan 502` is used, but a custom VLAN not used anywhere else on the system can be used to override this default with the `--nmn-pvlan <vlan>` option in CANU.
 PVLAN limits access between UAN without requiring larger and more impacting subnetting of the NMN and addition of new ACLs.
 A PVLAN in `isolated` mode is a lightweight means of separation for UAN.